STEAM Art Project for Elementary School

 - Test how well your figure balances.

+The Acrobats can balance on one point because the weight and location of the pennies creates a low center of gravity.
+The figures have bilateral symmetry which helps them balance.
+Let your child experiment with where they can balance the circus performer.
 Our favorite part of this project, is when the kids experiment with where they can balance the circus performer.
 Before you know it, all of them will have a balancing circus performers on their noses!